 Kelly DilworthView blog posts

-I'm is a staff reporter at CreditCards.com.
+I'm a former staff reporter at CreditCards.com.
 I began my career in journalism at The Atlantic in 2007, then detoured into nonfiction book publishing for several years.
 I returned to journalism in 2010 and since then have written about everything from 20-somethings with Herculean credit scores to the Federal Reserve's monetary policy decisions.
-I hold a degree in liberal arts from Sarah Lawrence College and live in Austin, Texas.
+I hold a degree in liberal arts from Sarah Lawrence College and live in Columbus, Ohio.

 Emily Starbuck CroneView blog posts